 - If you needed a carer to help you around the house following the incident then the carer can make a claim for care costs.

-Remember to keep evidence of all of your out of pocket expenses in order to claim properly for them.
+Remember to keep evidence of all of your out of pocket expenses in order to include them in your chemical burn claim.

 The amount of compensation you are eligible to claim depends on the severity of your injury.
 You can try using a personal injury claims calculator to get a rough idea or alternatively, this table gives you an idea what you may be entitled to claim but every case is different and it will depend on the details of your specific incident as to how much compensation you will receive.
 This list is not exhaustive and you are able to claim compensation for other injuries as well.
-If you require more information about how much you are entitled to claim then please give us a call and we can answer your questions.
+They consist of both general damages and special damages to cover the likes of financial losses due to the injury.
+If you require more information about how much you are entitled to claim then please give us a call and we can answer your questions about chemical burn claims.

 |Reason for compensation||Severity||Average compensation amount||Comments|

 |Loss of sight following chemical burn accident||Very serious||In the region of £379,100||Total loss of vision and hearing|

 |Loss of sight following chemical burn accident||Very serious||In the region of £252,180||Total loss of vision in both eyes|

 |Loss of sight following chemical burn accident||Serious||£90,100 to £168,730||Loss of vision in one eye with the possibility of loss of vision in the other eye|

 |Loss of sight following chemical burn accident||Serious||£60,010 to £99,440||Loss of a degree of vision in one eye with the possibility of deterioration|